-The program is a collaborative initiative between the School of Sciences and the School of Education and Human Development.
+The program is a collaborative initiative between the School of Sciences and the College of Education, Leadership Studies, and Counseling.

 Our program includes: